JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/ProfileQC.rst

 as this pressure reduces (and passes thresholds defined in :code:`UICheck_BigGapsPThresh`), the value of the big gap also reduces
 (according to the values in :code:`UICheck_BigGaps`), down to a minimum value given by the value of :code:`UICheck_BigGapLowP`.

+There is an alternative implementation of this check called **UInterpAlternative**.
+The UInterpAlternative check uses an different data handling method but otherwise behaves identically to the UInterp check.
+As such the UInterpAlternative check does not need to be used operationally (but should be kept to aid regression testing).

 **Summary of yaml parameters**